 The vision of King of Kings is to feed physical hunger, spiritual hunger and our hunger to be in community.
 God has equipped and called us as followers of Christ to serve as a witness in the world, living out that vision statement.
 From CCEFS in Oakdale to the plains of Tanzania, King of Kings members share the love of Christ and partner with the ministries of Christians around the world to feed physical hunger, spiritual hunger, and the hunger to be in community through our church service missions.
-Please view King of Kings’ mission partners and other opportunities to serve below.
+If you’re seeking ‘mission trips near me’ or other ways to serve at church, please view King of Kings’ mission partners and opportunities to serve below.

 God calls us to go into the world and make relationships, share the gospel, and create community.
 King of King’s global mission partnerships endeavor to follow that call.
 From relationships with church communities to support for healthcare development, we accompany ELCA missionaries and walk beside our sisters and brothers to fulfill God’s mission to the world.
 King of Kings supports a wide range of global mission programs and partners.

 Kilolo Parish in the Iringa Diocese, Tanzania has been our companion congregation for more than 20 years.
 This partnership through the St. Paul area synod is part of the Bega Kwa Bega program.

 In Swahili, Bega Kwa Bega means shoulder to shoulder.
 It’s a phrase that describes the way we aspire to relate to one another as equals and companions in ministry.
 The pillars of the companion relationship are prayer, presence, and projects.

 Through Bega Kwa Bega, King of Kings’ supports Kilolo in several ways, but especially with secondary school scholarships and an annual gift.